To install the HLH operating system from a USB flash drive:

 iii Verify Lifecycle Controller Network settings, and then click Next.

-iv Verify iDRAC Network and Credential Configuration, and then click Next.
+iv Verify iDRAC Network and Credential Configuration, then click Next.

 v Verify Summary, and then click Next.